 The first Installation was held on the 16th September 1936 with W Bro J. Cabassi as the newly installed Master of the Lodge.
 The present Lodge Temple, which replaced the original building, was erected by voluntary labour of Lodge brethren.
 Construction began on the 1st June 1957 and was completed on the 14th April 1958, the day of the consecration.

 Our regular monthly meetings are on the 2nd Thursday of the month at 7:30pm.
 We also have an annual meeting where the new Master and officers are invested for the following 12 months.
-The next one will be on Saturday 16th September 2017.
+This is held on the 3rd Saturday in September.

 Freemasons are a diverse group of men from all walks of life, from many religions and many backgrounds.
 Becoming a Freemason is a commitment to develop your own potential, to values that see all humankind as equal, and to helping others in our community.